 Kerikeri war memorial

-The earlier history of Kerikeri’s war memorials has been poorly documented.
-According to one account, a tōtara flagpole which was erected after the First World War at the Kerikeri Primary School in Riverview Road served as the focus for Anzac Day commemorations until the Kerikeri Memorial Hall was opened in June 1945.
+The earlier history of Kerikeri’s war memorials has been only patchily documented.
+According to one account, the town's first war memorial was a tōtara flagpole erected at the Kerikeri Primary School in Riverview Road during or after the First World War.
+This served as the focus for the town's Anzac Day commemorations until the Kerikeri War Memorial Hall was opened in June 1945.

-When the Riverview Road school was relocated in 1963, the flagpole was moved first to the memorial hall, then to the RSA clubrooms in Hone Heke Street, and finally in 1988 to the local golf course.
+When the Riverview Road school was relocated in 1963, the flagpole was moved, first to the memorial hall, then to the RSA's first clubrooms in Hone Heke Street, and finally in 1988 to the local golf course.
 There it partly rotted away, but the remains were turned into a carving, which was blessed on 14 September 2009.
 (There is another account of a ‘ricker kauri’ flagstaff that had originally been located at the school being moved first to the grounds of the memorial hall, then to the servicemen’s section of the Wiroa Road cemetery.)

-Sources: Kerikeri 175th Anniversary, Kerikeri, 1994, pp. 53-4, 59, 61; Nancy Pickmere, Kerikeri: Heritage of Dreams, Russell, 1994, pp. 106, 146; ‘Demolition of war memorial hall begins’, Bay Chronicle, 31/1/2009; ‘History flags pole as treasured item’, Bay Chronicle, 24/9/2009; ‘What’s in a name?’
+See: Kerikeri 175th Anniversary, Kerikeri, 1994, pp. 53-4, 59, 61; Nancy Pickmere, Kerikeri: Heritage of Dreams, Russell, 1994, pp. 106, 146; ‘Demolition of war memorial hall begins’Bay Chronicle, 31/1/2009; ‘History flags pole as treasured item’Bay Chronicle, 24/9/2009; ‘What’s in a name?’
 Kerikeri Village Times, March 2015, p.
-4.
+4; 'Big turnout for Kerikeri RSA's last dawn service', Northern Advocate, 25/4/2019; 'Work due to start on new war memorial at Kerikeri Domain', Northern Advocate, 22/2/2022.

 Community contributions